bbc/rd-apmm-python-lib-mediagrains/README.md

 ## Contributing

-All contributions are welcome, and must be released to the BBC under the Apache 2 license.
+All contributions are welcome, before submitting you must read and sign a copy of the [Individual Contributor License Agreement](ICLA.md)

 Please ensure you have run the test suite before submitting a Pull Request, and include a version bump in line with our [Versioning](#versioning) policy.